sedativo/validationScript/README.md

 <h2>Avs Auto complete plugin</h2>

-<p>This plugin creates the state/province drop downs for Canada and United States if either is selected in Country Drop Down.
+<p>This plugin creates the state/province drop downs for Canada and United States if either is selected in Country drop down.
 For other countries an input type text replaces the drop downs.
 A wrapping element for the select/input with default data attributes is required.
 The plugin will look for two elements when initialised: a country element with the id of 'fake_country' and the wrapping element with an id of 'region'. </p>

 <h3>Default Attributes on Region wrapper</h3>